 When Moms ask what I would have used to teach my 4 to 8 year old, I have to say my favourite unit study is still Five in a Row.
-A literature-based unit study Five in a Rows now being enjoyed by children around the world!
+A literature-based unit study Five in a Row is enjoyed by children around the world!

 When a group of homeschool moms get together and the talk turns to Five in a Row, you will hear comments such as "I love Five in a Row!!" and "My kids love Five in a Row!"